 In case of inclement weather that will affect driving conditions, you will be notified 2 hours prior to class if we feel your classes should be cancelled.

 Parkland Kennels Refund Policy

-You must advise us of this decision immediately after the first class!
+Please advise us of this decision immediately after the first class.

-If you’re interested in learning more, or have additional questions about dog training classes & dog obedience classes in Edmonton, give us a call today!
+If you’re interested in learning more, or have additional questions about dog training classes and obedience classes in Edmonton, give us a call today!
 Our experienced staff will be happy to help.

 “Their training is very good.
 I put my dog in their first set of classes and they've blown me away.
 My dog is so different now.
 So much more well behaved.”